 Understand what your SaaS service provider protects and put in place a solution to ensure you protect your data.

 Cloud providers always protect your data from errors and mistakes on their end.
 They use high redundancy levels and excellent backup systems to protect their clients from power failure, software and hardware failures, or natural disasters.
 Thus, it’s rare to lose data from their end.

-However, it’s a different story when it comes to your end.
-It is more prone to malicious and accidental data loss.
-Therefore if you have no data protection and backup systems in place, you become vulnerable to permanent data loss and its associated headaches.
+However, it’s a different story when it comes to your end, which is more prone to malicious and accidental data loss.
+Therefore, if you have no data protection and backup systems in place, you become vulnerable to permanent data loss and its associated headaches.

 Do your homework when choosing a SaaS backup provider.
 Ensure that the option you select does what you need and is committed to service delivery.
 You must cultivate a trusting, transparent relationship with your cloud vendors.
 If possible, come up with a checklist to use to evaluate your cloud-to-cloud backup providers.

 The majority of SaaS data loss results from human errors, and it’s worth taking steps to minimize these occurrences using training, clearly documented processes and regular checkups.